biomchen/complaint_loss_detector/README.md

     * AWS EC2

 ## **Deployment**
 Click the [link](https://bit.ly/mld_dashboard) for the demo as shown below.
 You can use the `test.csv` file to play with it.

-<font color='yellow'>CAUTION<font>: the cheap AWS EC2 is not powerful enough utilize the 520MB model file, please be patient.
+**CAUTION**: the cheap AWS EC2 is not powerful enough utilize the 520MB model file, please be patient.

   <img src="image_02.png" width=500>